jwo/jwo.github.com/source/_posts/2012-09-03-the-one-where-you-take-your-deploy-to-11-asset-pipeline.markdown

 Use my codes to only precompile assets on cap:deploy when there is a change to assets or gems.
 </div>

-Background:
+### Background

 * The asset pipeline needs to be precompiled in order to serve one awesome application.js and application.css file
 * Using a CSS library like Zurb or Bootstrap adds about 2 minutes to the asset pipeline compilation time.

 So...
 Here's a solution to fast-compile your assets by only checking if the changeset includes changes under: